 Modify your website and your Facebook page and turn them into the upcoming campaign mood.

-Start posting on your social media accounts early enough about the upcoming campaign.
+Start posting on your social media accounts early enough the upcoming campaign.

 Let the fans know which products will be on sale.